 Celine Koropchak.
-A retired Duke University medical researcher, Celine is currently a blueberry farmer and author of the book ‘One With All of Thee: Growing Your Sacred Connection.’
+A retired Duke University medical researcher, Celine is currently a blueberry farmer and author of the OWAT book series ‘One With All of Thee: Growing Your Sacred Connection and One With All of Thee: Sowing the Seeds for Change.’
 She speaks and teaches locally sharing practical tools to help guide others on their personal journeys.
 Celine has been a repeat guest on BlogTalkRadio and writes a weekly blog, TheTovaryshConnection.

-Sherylyn Pitt MSW LCSW LCAS holds a Master of Social Work from UNC Chapel Hill and is a licensed clinical social worker who has a private therapy practice in Garner, NC.
-She is a poet, artist, health rhythms facilitator, hasya yoga instructor, reiki practitioner and founder of Feather Path Circles.
+Sherylyn Pitt MSW LCSW LCAS, is a psychotherapist and an ecotherapist.
+She holds a Master of Social Work from UNC Chapel Hill and is a licensed clinical social worker who has a private therapy practice in Raleigh, NC.
+She is also a poet, artist, health rhythms facilitator, hasya yoga instructor, reiki practitioner and founder of Feather Path Circles.
 With extensive training in mindfulness, trauma, grief, addictions, compassion, women’s issues, energy medicine and Eco contemplative practices she has provided services to a wide variety of organizations ranging from governmental to non-profit.
 Sherylyn is dedicated to manifesting interfaith and Intergenerational opportunities for people to gather in Sacred Soul Circles where they can enhance experiences of their innate value, place and purpose in relation to the natural world.
 She is a creative, playful and spiritual leader who invites each of us to Be Love, Cause Love, Because Love Heals!